 - 3 Signs: REDUCE, REUSE, RECYLE

 - Dry erase markers

-- Large post-it paper or space to write student ideas
+- Large post-it paper

 - Markers

 - Student handout pages

 Background Info:

 "Reduce, Reuse, Recycle" is actually just one piece of a bigger puzzle.
 The waste management hierarchy is a term used to guide waste management from the most preferred to the least preferred.
 Although the term "waste management hierarchy" sounds complicated, it simply indicates an order of preference for action to reduce and manage waste from most favorable to least favorable actions and is designed to help guide decision making.